-Arbanasi sits on the high plateau overlooking the River Yantra.
-A few kilometers from the old medieval capital of Veliko Tarnovo.
-There are beautiful panoramic views over towards the Balkan Mountains.
-Tsaravets fortress and the city of Veliko Tarnovo can be seen below this wealthy and historic village.
+Arbanasi sits on the high plateau overlooking the River Yantra only a few kilometers from the old medieval capital of Veliko Tarnovo.
+Indeed,there are some truly beautiful panoramic views over towards the Balkan Mountains.
+Also Tsaravets fortress and the city of Veliko Tarnovo can be seen below this wealthy and historic village.

-The beautiful village of Arbanasi is very popular as a tourist destination.
-With its unique style of elaborate buildings it offers many types of accommodation for those that wish an alternative to the nearby city of Veliko Tarnovo.
+Without a doubt he beautiful village of Arbanasi is very popular as a tourist destination.
+Further with its unique style of elaborate buildings it offers many types of accommodation for those that wish an alternative to the nearby city of Veliko Tarnovo.

 Brief History of Arbanasi

 By taking a leisurely stroll around Arbanasi you can easily tell this was an affluent village.
 In fact it still is the ‘posh end’ of Veliko Tarnovo.
 Many rich merchants and craftsmen lived in Arbanasi.

 The village was inhabited by Bulgarian noblemen or Boyars in the 13th century after Ivan II conquered the Arbanashka (the land of Albanians) in 1230.

 Written documents however, say it was founded by Albanian Christians in the 15th century who arrived from the South- western parts of the Balkan peninsula.

 It was also ruled by the Ottoman nobles and by the middle of the 1600 ‘s became the property of Roustem Pashid, brother in law and Grand Vizier to Suleiman the Magnificent, Sultan of the Ottoman Empire.

 Silkworms were also bred in Arbanasi and the silk was exported to Istanbul.
 Whereas the wine that was grown in the area went to Italy.